danionescu0/robot-camera-platform/README.md

 and a object tracker but there can be more, i'll leave this to your imagination :)

-1. Surveillence robot
+1. Surveillence robot usecase

-2. Object follower
+2. Object follower usecase

-3. Building the robot
+3. Building the robot parts & schameatics